unirakun/k-redux-router/README.md

 // get ONE query params by its name decoratedSelectors.getQueryParam('token')(state)

-// get ONE parm (either path param or query param)
+// get ONE param (either path param or query param)
 // - if the state param exist this is returned first decoratedSelectors.getParam('id')(state)